pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 -   Black Duck Scanning Best Practices (<https://community.synopsys.com/s/article/Black-Duck-Scanning-Best-Practices>)

+Customer must also review the README and Announcments files provided with the target Black Duck release.

 As these documents are updated over time, it is important to keep up on the changes.

-Those documents are the primary resources the customer should follow;
+Those documents are the primary resources the customer should follow to perform a Black Duck upgrade;
 this Upgrade Support Plan document tries to augment, not replicate, them.
 If something is unclear in this upgrade document, refer to the primary documents or ask Black Duck Support.

 In particular, Chapter 6 of the Installing Black Duck using Docker Swarm (Upgrading Black Duck) should be reviewed.
-This document indicates the supported versions of the target operating system, kernel, java, docker, and PostgreSQL.
+This document indicates the supported **versions** of the target operating system, kernel, java, docker, and PostgreSQL.
 NOTE: since certain versions of PostgreSQL are supported in certain versions, the Black Duck server must be at that minimum version prior to upgrading PostgreSQL.

-For instance, if the Installation Guide indicates that PostgreSQL 11.7 is now supported for external databases as part of the 2020.6.x release, you cannot upgrade PostgreSQL to 11.7 until the Black Duck server is at that release
+For instance, if the
+Installation Guide indicates that PostgreSQL 11.7 is now supported for external databases as part of the 2020.6.x release, you cannot upgrade PostgreSQL to 11.7 until the Black Duck server is at that release